shirsbrunner/shirsbrunner.github.io/src/articles/20260913_variations/typetester.md

 ---

 ## Typeface-Info
 Having a go at circulos again.
 I wasn't happy with the weight and made it thinner, then thicker, then changed the round endings with square ones, then kept both.
 Variable fonts for the win.
 I changed some curves and spacing along the way.
 A yes, it also has small-caps now in all weights.
-The original typeface is still available at font-weight:400.
+The original typeface (or something very near) is still available at font-weight:400.

-This is the main typeface for the page now.
-Round fits well with Oup and square is easier to read.
+This is the main typeface for the page now (and also replaces old GrandCirculos).
+Round fits well with Oup, and square is easier to read.
 The different weights are nice for headings and text.

-I even change weight a bit between dark- and lightmode.
-While this is not a full multiplex typeface (where all glyphs need the same space over all the weights) most of the characters share the same outline-characteristic over all weights.
+I even use it to change the font-weight a bit between dark- and lightmode.
+While this is not a full multiplex typeface (where all glyphs need the same space over all the weights), most of the characters share the same outline-characteristic over all weights.

 ## Things to look out for
-It is a bit rushed - I got carried away.
+To be honest, it is a bit rushed - I got carried away.
 Kerning, Spacing in multiple dimensions: Hard Work and some planning, it seems...
 Surfing through interpolated space however: fun fun fun!
+Should I add an axis for spacing?
+Decisions, decisions.